EdJoPaTo/website-stalker-example/com/repebble/store/index.md

 ### Is this a Kickstarter? ###

 No. I have personally funded development of these new watches because…I really want them myself!
-If you place an pre-order, you can cancel it at any time for a full refund, up until your watch is ready to ship.
+If you place an pre-order, you can cancel it at any time for a full refund (minus credit card transaction fees, for pre-orders placed after March 21, 2025), up until your watch is ready to ship.
 As we get closer to shipping, we will share more details, images and information.
 If you decide at any point that the watch is not for you, you can [cancel your pre-order](/manage) any time before your watch ships.

 ### Is Core 2 Duo basically an upgraded Pebble 2? ###